 The LK-280 features a lightweight, silver chassis with two big slots that are integrated with two-2.5W speakers.
 A large display is located in the middle of the chassis and provides you with all of the most important details needed both in between playing sessions, as well as during your learning/jam session.

 Unfortunately, the lack of a backlit display can make it difficult to navigate through the several keyboard options: using the Casio LK-280 in a darkened room may be problematic without a lamp nearby.

 Along with the display, in the front side we find the power switch and volume knob, the Song/Rhythm section, the Step-Up Lesson section, and several buttons to control the built-in Recorder, the Metronome, the Sing Along mode, the Tone/Rhythm/Song Bank sections (which can be used via the numeric keypad) and all the remaining standard features.

 On the rear side, we find a SD-card slot, a USB-to-host port, a Sustain jack, a Microphone input with its volume knob, an additional audio input, a Phones/Output and the power jack.

-Lastly, before we move onto our next section, please take a look at some of the best selling digital keyboards on Amazon, and compare their specs and features to the LK-280:
+Lastly, before we move onto our next section, please take a look at some of the best selling digital keyboards online, and compare their specs and features to the LK-280:

 PLAY A SONG, OR SING ALONG WITH IT